createlineageos1/aihub/README.md

 We are testing our models in Google Colab platform with TPUs.

 # SDK
-We are using python3 to install models, writing the models.
+We are using python3 to installing the models, writing the models.